filecoin-project/lotus/documentation/testing-with-gui.md

-# Join Lotus Devnet
+# Pond UI

-As an alternative to the [CLI](https://docs.lotu.sh/join-devnet-cli) you can use Pond, a graphical testbed for lotus.
-It can be used to spin up nodes, connect them in a given topology, start them mining, and observe how they function over time.
+Pond is a graphical testbed for [Lotus](https://docs.lotu.sh).
+Using it will setup a seperate local network which is helpful for debugging.
+Pond will spin up nodes, connect them in a given topology, start them mining, and observe how they function over time.

 ## Build